READ

 An Education Development Project

-Many children in rural areas of Sri Lanka do not have access to quality education.
-They often drop out off school before the age of 10 and start working to contribute to the family income.
+Many children in rural Sri Lanka lack access to quality education.
+They often drop out of school before age 10 and start working to contribute to the family income.
 However, this limits their prospects of breaking out of a cycle of poverty.

 Sri Lankan children are affected by the economic crisis